 The Performance Indicators measure reports the percentage of students who take a test and earn a performance level of proficient or higher.
-Each individual subject test indicator is calculated separately, but to have a percentage calculated for a test, a school or district must have at least 10 accountable students with valid scores.
+Each individual subject test indicator is calculated separately.
+A school or district must have at least 10 accountable students with valid scores for a percentage to be calculated.
 An indicator with fewer than 10 scores does not get included and no proficiency percentage is displayed.

 - N-Size: 10 accountable tests in each grade and subject

 - Subjects: All subjects

 - Grades: 3-8, high school

-- Tests:

-- 3-8 English language arts and math, science vin grades 5 and 8, Algebra I, Geometry, Integrated Math I, Integrated Math II, ELA II, American History, American Government, Biology
+- Tests: 3-8 English language arts and math, science in grades 5 and 8, Algebra I, Geometry, Integrated Math I, Integrated Math II, ELA II, American History, American Government, Biology

 - Alternate Assessments Included: Yes

 - Substitute Assessments Included: Yes

 - Full Academic Year: Yes

-- Retakes: No

-- Multiple tests in the same school year: Each subject's test counts only one time in each school year and the highest score from all attempts is the one that is used for report card purposes.
+- Retakes taken in the same school year: Each subject's test counts only one time in each school year and the highest score from all attempts is the one that is used for report card purposes.

+- Retakes taken in different school years: End of course retakes are not included if the previous test was already included for accountability purposes.
+Retakes do not apply to the 3-8 assessments.
+Students